Skip to main

 • 25% in the fifth year.

-To visualize how much an employer can save with these new and existing tax credits, let’s assume a small business with 45 employees starts a new 401(k) plan with auto-enrollment in 2023.
+To visualize how much an employer can save with these new and existing tax credits, let’s assume a small business with 45 employees starts a new 401(k) plan with auto-enrollment in 2026.
 The plan costs $5,000 to start and set up for the first three years.
-30 employees make less than $100,000 annually and the small business makes a $1,000 non-elective contribution for each employee over the course of four years.
-The small business should have earned roughly $117,000 in tax credits from 2023 to 2027.
+30 employees make less than $100,000 annually, and the small business makes a $1,000 non-elective contribution for each employee over the course of five years.

 Auto-enrollment tax credit$500$500$500N/AN/A